jehan199/Planes-For-Trains/README.md

 # Data Collection and Setup

 The dataset I am using for this project comes from the US Bureau of Transportation Statistics Origin and Destination Survey : DB1BCoupon.
 This is a report that is released quarterly that includes every domestic flight itinerary for a given period.
 Since the report is issued quarterly, I decided to take the 4 quarterly reports from 2019 and consolidate them into one table for analysis.
-I also downloaded a list of US domestic airport codes that I then joined with the source data to provide more descriptive infomortion
+I also downloaded a list of US domestic airport codes that I then joined with the source data to provide more descriptive information.

 ```
 CREATE TABLE us_air_passenger.unioned_and_filtered_table AS